 The Chuon Chuon Kids’ Club is a mini-resort of its own complete with wading pool, mini loungers, shaded sandy play area, and multiple indoor zones.
 The Health Club also has sauna and steam rooms, four tennis courts, a badminton court, and a half-size basketball court.

 Of course, there is no Four Seasons rewards program, but if you are a regular guest of the Four Seasons or even want to try this iconic brand for the first time, you can take advantage of loyalty style benefits at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 Named for the Sanskrit-derived word for ‘peace’ and noi meaning ‘place’, Amanoi is a tranquil retreat situated on a beautiful white-sand beach overlooking spectacular Vinh Hy Bay.

 Nui Chua National Park protects an area of more than 29,000 hectares of pristine coastal and marine habitats in Ninh Thuan Province, northeast of Ho Chi Minh City.
 Amanoi is situated on the dramatic coastline of this National Park.

-After an incredible and beautiful drive through Nui Chua National Park, guests ascend stairs to Amanoi’s Central Pavilion.
-The panoramic views of Ninh Thuan Province, the sea and coastline are jawdropping.
+After an incredible and beautiful drive through Nui Chua National Park, guests ascend the stairs to Amanoi’s Central Pavilion.
+The panoramic views of Ninh Thuan Province, the sea and the coastline are jawdropping.